-The instructor determines whether or not late work for the course will be accepted and appropriately communicates that to the students at the beginning of the course.
-Late work, if accepted, will be reduced 20% per week late.
-Work will not be accepted if submitted more than one week after the end of the last course Workshop.
-An assignment is deemed late if submitted after the deadline for that assignment as specified in the syllabus.
-The instructor reserves the right to change an assignment or assignment due date if doing so contributes to the achievement of course objectives and outcomes.
-Students will be notified in advance of any such changes.
+- The instructor determines whether or not late work for the course will be accepted and appropriately communicates that to the students at the beginning of the course. - Late work, if accepted, will be reduced by at least 20% per week late. - Work will not be accepted if submitted more than one week after the end of the final workshop in the course. - As assignment is deemed late if submitted after the deadline for that assignment as specified in the syllabus.